 - Café Pascal, Norrtullsgatan 4

 4 Park yourself in the city

 You might think that parks are best during summer and spring.
 But when the fall arrives and Stockholm shift from lush green to golden the parks are just as stunning.
 Enjoy walking around or bring a blanket and sitdown and enjoy the fresh air.

 - Ivar Los Park, Bastugatan 26

-Explore Stockholm from above and book a guided tour ont the roof tops of Gamla stan.
+Explore Stockholm from above and book a guided tour on the roof tops of Gamla stan (old town).
 A great and different way to get to know a city.

 For some, it might sound strange to visit a cemetery.
 But this UNESCO listed cemetery outside Stockhoolm city is unique.
-Skogskyrkogården was created by the two archtects Asplund and Lewerentz in the early 20th century.
+Skogskyrkogården was created by the two architects Asplund and Lewerentz in the early 20th century.
 Explore the peaceful area and architecture.
-If you're in Stockholm around 31 October and 6 November you should visit Skogskyrkogården in the evening when it gets light up with candle.
+If you're in Stockholm around 31st of October and 6th of November you should visit Skogskyrkogården in the evening when it gets light up with candles.